Table of Contents

 Mucin-producing tumors are usually hyperintense on T2-weighted images, whereas tumors with extensive fibrosis are typically hypointense on T2-weighted images.

 The administration of intravenous gadolinium typically shows early peripheral enhancement, followed by delayed progressive central enhancement.
 Hepatobiliary specific contrast agents can be used to better understand the extent and margins of the intrahepatic cholangiocarcinoma.

-Hepatocytes typically take more contrast compared to the biliary cells; therefore, a tumor that arises from biliary epithelial cells, such as a cholangiocarcinoma, is expected to be hypointense compared to the surrounding hepatic tissue when a hepatobiliary specific contrast agent is used.
+Hepatocytes typically take more contrast compared to the biliary cells; therefore, a tumor that arises from biliary epithelial cells, such as cholangiocarcinoma, is expected to be hypointense compared to the surrounding hepatic tissue when a hepatobiliary-specific contrast agent is used.